RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 ## Conclusion

-In this tutorial, we have learned how to use structures in Ghidra by applying them to data, navigating through the program using cross-references, changing function signatures, naming functions and variables, creating arrays, and applying arrays to global offsets.
+In this section, we have learned how to use structures in Ghidra by applying them to data, navigating through the program using cross-references, changing function signatures, naming functions and variables, creating arrays, and applying arrays to global offsets.
 These skills will help us better understand the program and its data structures.

 ---

 # Creating Arrays and Changing Function Signatures
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xP6ddyVeUWg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Identifying Global Variables and Structures
 To identify global variables and structures, we need to navigate to the main function.
 We can see that whenever the name of the global variable is updated, it also updates in the space where it is being used.
 This makes it convenient to name variables as we move through a program.